'Irth' hospital review app aims to take the bias out of giving birth

 Seals Allers says the nurses chastised her for requesting pain relief.
 She ended up giving birth to her daughter Kayla by cesarean section, and was never, she says, given a satisfactory explanation for why she couldn't have a vaginal birth.
 Her daughter was given formula when Seals Allers clearly stated she was breastfeeding.

-"I have never felt so helpless in my life," Sears Allers says in the recently released documentary film The Big Idea: Birth Without Bias.
+"I have never felt so helpless in my life," Seals Allers says in the recently released documentary film The Big Idea: Birth Without Bias.

-Seals Allers, who has a background in health communications, says she wanted to do something to make it easier for African Americans and other people of color to navigate the health care system during pregnancy and birth.
-She partnered with MIT's Solve social impact incubator to create the mobile app Irth, which collects and shares health care reviews from parents of color.
+Seals Allers, who has written books on pregnancy and breastfeeding, says she wanted to do something to make it easier for African Americans and other people of color to navigate the health care system during pregnancy and birth.
+She created the mobile app Irth, which collects and shares health care reviews from parents of color.
 (The name comes from "birth" – but as Seals Allers says "we dropped the B for bias.")

 Irth users are asked to rate and review how well their needs and requests were met, and whether they faced discrimination or bias.
 In addition to creating a repository of reviews by and for Black and brown birthing parents, she hopes to gather data that can be used to improve the status quo in hospitals.